slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your income is directly proportional to the need for what you do and your ability to do it."
 -- Jim Rohn*

-> *"Your work is the greatest mean at your disposal for expressing your social intelligence."*

 ### Employee or entrepreneur?

 Employees have no control over their futures.
 The economy forces all the risk on them: outsourcing, automation and every month they risk being fired.